-Vessel replacement, Steller sea lions and crab on menu
+Steller sea lions and crab to be discussed

 The North Pacific Fishery Management Council, which meets Oct.
 3-9 in Anchorage, is poised to act on a vessel replacement plan, as well as discuss Steller sea lions and the Bering Sea and Aleutian Islands crab and groundfish fisheries.
 Halibut management and observation will also be on the table.